fairhill1/tiktak/path_people_transcript.md

 *looks up at the sky, then at the earth, then back at Makfem*

-Ter pas gev mi lundans - litim ko gem in ripkol, ko tal "lit pod es in kal."
+Ter pas gev mi lundans - litim ko gem in ripkol, ko tal "lit pod es in fros."
 Tu pas gev mi visbon de so.

 Ter pas gev tu sol-tim - vittok ko tal "VIT ES SOTIM!"
 Mi pas gev tu visbon de so.